 COURSE MODULES

-The complete course comprises eight modules, each of which deals with a specific subject representing a requirement or function of a VTS Operator, followed by simulated exercises and assessment intended to be representative of events and incidents likely to be experienced in a VTS centre.
-The recommended duration in hours do not include the time necessary for examinations or tests of proficiency.

-LANGUAGE
+COMMUNICATION CO-ORDINATION AND INTERACTION

 INTRODUCTION

-Instructors for this module should be skilled in the use of English and the IMO Standard Marine Communication Phrases (SMCP).

-Background

 English is the accepted language of international business, trade and diplomacy.
 Subsequently there is a very high demand for education in the language as well as a high demand for other academic qualifications taught in English.
 This has led to the establishment of reliable tests to demonstrate that trainees have attained a sufficient level of the language to follow their chosen course or profession (see ANNEX 3, Example of English language tests).
+This module assumes the minimum level of English has been obtained (IELTS Band Level 5 or equivalent).

 SUBJECT FRAMEWORK